docpad-archive/documentation/community/showcase.html.md

 - [DocPad Talk @ Paris.js](http://djebbz.github.com/docpad-paris-js/) - Presentation of DocPad at Paris.js, May 30th 2012
 - [DocPad keeps moving forward... really really fast](http://ferrari.github.com/blog/2012-07-22-docpad-keep-forward.html) - Talks about the upgrade and happenings from the early versions of DocPad the latest version 6
 - [DocPad featured on Webification](http://webification.com/create-awesome-websites-intuitively-docpad) - Splendid docs, easy building, DocPad has it all.
+- [Rapid Web Development with DocPad at Node Ninjas, Sydney](https://vimeo.com/53755097) - Overview of DocPad from its creator

 ## Websites